 Not being able to bounce the basketball is one thing.
 Not understanding ground bounce in electronics, however, can be very problematic for your circuits.
 To excel as a solid PCB layout engineer, being knowledgeable about the effects of ground bounce on circuits and signal integrity is necessary.
 By taking ground bounce reduction techniques into consideration, you can minimize ground bounce in PCB signal integrity across your designs.

-Ground bounce in a PCB is a difficult problem to measure, and the effects it has on power and signal integrity are related to the trace impedance and PDN impedance in a PCB.
+Ground bounce noise in a PCB is a difficult problem to measure, and the effects it has on power gating and signal integrity are related to the trace impedance and PDN impedance in a PCB.
 In most high speed designs, the output pin of a driver circuit is usually connected to a load with some input capacitance.
-When the output pin is asserted to logic ‘1’, the parasitic capacitance at the load is fully charged to VCC.
-As the output is turned off to logic ‘0’, the capacitive load discharges to provide the inrush of current back to the driver; this quick rush of current flows through the driver's ground pin.
+When the output pin is asserted to logic circuit ‘1’, the parasitic capacitance at the load is fully charged to VCC.
+As the output buffer circuit is turned off to logic ‘0’, the capacitive load discharges to provide the inrush of current back to the driver; this quick rush of current flows through the driver's ground pin.

 In an ideal situation, the ground of the IC package and the board will remain at the same voltage.
 In a realistic design, however, some parasitic inductance is present between the die-ground and the board ground due to the bond wire, lead frame, and parasitic inductance in the PDN.
 The total package inductance from these elements can be modeled as a set of inductors in series, as shown in the above schematic.

 As the current rushes through the inductance on the bond wire/lead frame/PDN, a back EMF builds up between the die-ground and the board ground.
-This causes a phenomenon where the die-ground and the board ground are at different voltage levels for a momentary period, which results in ground bounce.
+This causes a phenomenon where the die-ground and the board ground are at different voltage levels for a momentary period, which results in ground bouncing noise.
 This buildup is then damped due to the DC resistance of these elements and parasitics in the IC package/die.
 To better understand exactly how this affects signal behavior, it helps to understand that this arrangement of parasitics and the trace form an equivalent RLC circuit with some defined impedance and resonance frequency.

 When ground bounce in a PCB is minimal, it may not cause any disruption to the die ground or signal behavior.
 It will still occur, but it might be small enough as to go un-noticed.
 However, when back EMF produced by ground bounce is large, especially when multiple outputs are switched simultaneously, the ground level of the device rises to a level that may affect other groups of pins on the IC.